rchain/reference/faq.md

 There are three steering committees where Members collaborate to shape and organize the Cooperative: the Executive Committee, the Governance Committee, and the Compensation Committee.
 All committees have open participation but some are limited to 11 working members plus a chair.

 **What comm channels does the Co-op use?**
-- Co-op members, leadership, and developers share a [public Discord server](https://discord.gg/fvY8qhx).
+- Co-op members, leadership, and developers share a [public Discord server](https://discord.gg/NWkQnfH).
 To have full access to all of the Discord channels please become a Member at [https://member.rchain.coop](https://member.rchain.coop).
 The #slack channel is bridged with the old [Slack](https://ourchain.slack.com) which is being phased out.
 - [Github](https://github.com/rchain/) is used for code and project coordination.
 - The [RChain Twitter account](https://twitter.com/rchain_coop/) provides news and announcements.
-- On Telegram there is a [RChain chat group](https://t.me/rchain_coop) and official [Announcements channel](https://t.me/rchain_official).
+- On Telegram there is an [RChain Channel](https://t.me/rchaincoop)
 - Chinese users can join the QQ RChain group: 中国朋友欢迎加入RChain粉丝群，QQ群号: 530718666.
 - [RChain on Medium](https://medium.com/rchain-cooperative) carries longer blog posts.
 - An [RChain YouTube channel](https://www.youtube.com/channel/UCSS3jCffMiz574_q64Ukj_w) contains updates, live webcasting, and recordings of meetings.